-- lack of data for specific groups of older people, because they are not a homogeneous group - many older people are not acquainted with the advantages and opportunities of ICT - Older people consider costs for the Internet are too high - those older people who do not use the Internet, do no decide for it because of fear of security and privacy - approximately 80-90% of older people have never used the Internet - elderly rely use Internet for education purpose (e-learning, virtual educational environment, e-materials) - low rate of elderly who gain e-skills in ICT courses or through self-study - low active ageing index - low share of programs intended just for older people - Pensioners' Associations do not have all ICT equipment (it is important institution in local community for older people and it presents place where older people gather, learn and spend their leisure time.
+- advantages and opportunities of ICT - •Older people cosider costs for the Internet are too high - those older people who do not use the Internet, do no decide for it because of fear of security and privacy - •approximately 80-90% of older people have never used the Internet - •elderly rely use Internet for education purpose (elearning, virtual educational environment, e-materials) - •low rate of elderly who gain e-skills in ICT courses or through self-study - •low active ageing index - •low share of programs intended just for older people - •Pensioners' Associations do not have all ICT equipment (it is important institution in local community for older people and it presents place where older people gather, learn and spend their leisure time.
 It is also seen as a place where older people have access to the Internet.
-So, not having Internet access means one place less where older people can use the Internet) - adult education centres experience a lot of problems in using ICT (inadequate ICT equipment, lack of professional and technical support, inadequate information about uses and methods of the ICT use in education) - traditional designed programs with low or no ICT use (there are not blended learning) - educational organizations experience lack of work space and lack of space for classroom (it doesn't have space for PC pool) - lack of e-content in the field of e-health, elearning, e- cultural heritage, e-commerce, e-space - low use of ICT in the learning process and low
+So, not having Internet access means one place less where older people can use the Internet) - adult education centres experience a lot of problems in using ICT (inadequate ICT equipment, lack of professional and technical support, inadequate information about uses and methods of the ICT use in education) - traditional designed programs with low or no ICT use (there are not blended learning) - educational organizations experience lack of work space and lack of space for classroom (it doesn't have space for PC pool) - lack of e-content in the field of e-health, e-learning, ecultural heritage, e-commerce, e-space - low use of ICT in the learning process and low level of knowledge and skills in this area